MykhailoRospopchuk/kowto/README.md

 ![second](images/second.png)

 Also collecting statistics on vacancies per month (while the functionality is in its initial stage of existence).
-An example can be viewed at the link (https://scrapperhttp.blob.core.windows.net/scrapper-report/2025-03/2025-03-report.html the data is not accurate as a result of testing the functionality)
+An example can be viewed at the link (https://scrapperhttp.blob.core.windows.net/scrapper-report/2025-03/2025-03-report.html?sv=2023-11-03&se=2025-03-30T16%3A40%3A03Z&sr=b&sp=r&sig=9VCIIyI6T4dp5CXATBLplqwj1fzmu4Opt6xELKX1IVo%3D the data is not accurate as a result of testing the functionality and url will be expired at this time already)

 ![report_email](images/report_email.png)

+The report can also be viewed on the organization's GitHub page https://kowto-app.github.io/ (hosted using github pages on repo https://github.com/kowto-app/kowto-app.github.io)

 ![report_example](images/report_example.png)

 ## Key Features